 It really does give me a great (sorry for the cliché) sense of satisfaction from people who eat my fudge and sort of melt whilst trying to expain how much they enjoyed it.
 I am sat in my garden at the moment, and my mechanic has returned my car, I gave him a pack of fudge and he was speechless, well sort of apart from loads of mmmmmmmmmmmmm’s!!
 What fun.
 It’ s sort of a guilty pleasure on my part...

-The fudge I make is from an old fashioned recipe which involves an awful lot of standing around and stirring and all that goes into it is whole milk from Dunn’s Dairy in Exbourne, butter and clotted cream also from Dunn’s (the chirpiest farmers ever), condensed milk and demerera sugar.
+The fudge I make is from an old fashioned recipe which involves an awful lot of standing around and stirring and all that goes into it is whole milk, butter and clotted cream, condensed milk and demerera sugar.

-This type of fudge is the crumbly, buttery but melt in your mouth type, it’s rich but not over poweringly sweet and definately moreish, you have been warned.
+This type of fudge is the crumbly, buttery but melt in your mouth type, it’s rich but not overpoweringly sweet and definitely moreish, you have been warned.
 I love the fact that a vast proportion of the ingredients come from literally just down the road and from a farm that doesn’t intensely farm, which is a value important to me and a growing number of others.

 A gold for stem ginger fudge and a silver for chilli fudge at the Taste of the West awards 2010